TIME AND AGAIN

 “The songs and tunes here have lovely, dynamic arrangements.
 This is poised and sophisticated stuff.
 Evoking Lester Simpson’s writing – very much not a criticism – this has kept me coming back.
 Impressive.” – Paul Cowdell, Folk London

 Our new EP, Time and Again, contains six tracks recorded a while ago but still in our repertoire.
 Digital download and streaming only.
 Get it on:

-This album features our eclectic mix of folk music, with tunes and songs from Ireland, Scotland, England, America and Galicia.
+This album, under the name of our former alter ego, the Great Eastern Ceilidh Company, features our eclectic mix of folk music, with tunes and songs from Ireland, Scotland, England, America and Galicia.
+In this lineup, Greg, David and Andrew are joined by Hazel Smith (hammered dulcimer) and Mike Nelson (mandolin, guitar).
+There are also two songs by our sadly-missed late bandmate Dill Davies.
 These are sets we typically played for listening at ceilidhs, in between dances, though there are also some dance tunes.
 Two sets contain tunes we wrote: the title track, Cold Fen, is an evocative slow air by Greg; and the Three-Day Week and Alan Burn’s Memorial Jig are 48-bar jigs by Andrew which we play for The Bridge of Athlone.
 Below you can hear the title track: Cold Fen, a tune by Greg.

 To buy albums:

 contact us: firstname.lastname@example.org